Search Supplements & Articles

 Where can you get them?

-There are alternative food source of probiotics, though - other unpasteurized fermented dairy products like kefir as well as unpasteurized fermented vegetables such as sauerkraut and kimchi, and kombucha (a fermented drink) all contain probiotics.
-The fermentation process involved in making these foods is what allows friendly bacteria to thrive, making fermented foods the original source of probiotics.
+There are alternative food source of probiotics, though - other unpasteurised fermented dairy products like kefir as well as unpasteurised fermented vegetables such as sauerkraut and kimchi, and kombucha (a fermented drink) all contain probiotics.
+The fermentation process involved in making these foods is what allows friendly bacteria to grow, making fermented foods the original source of probiotics.

 However eating fermented foods for probiotic benefits has its limitations due to the simple fact that it's difficult to measure how many good bacteria it contains.